XMLSpy XSLT Editing Features:

 Open XSLT Architecture

-The XSL Options dialog allows you to customize the behavior of the XSLT editor.
-XMLSpy includes the lightning-fast RaptorXML engine for performing XSLT 1.0, XSLT 2.0, and XSLT 3.0 transformations, and it also provides built-in support for the MSXML XSLT engine.
+Behavior of the XSLT editor is easily customized.
+XMLSpy includes the lightning-fast RaptorXML engine for XSLT transformations, and it also provides built-in support for the MSXML XSLT engine.
 An open XSLT architecture allows the use of any other external XSLT processor, including Apache Xalan, Saxon, or XT.
+Additionally, you can run transformations on RaptorXML Server (below).

 Transformation Output Options